peerigon/talks/README.md

 ## HTTP/2

-HTTP/2 is not the new kid on the block anymore, but it's still not as broadly adopted as one might think.
-This talk is about the history of HTTP, reasons why HTTP 1.x does not work that well anymore and of course about architecture and features of HTTP/2.
+HTTP/2 is not the new kid on the block anymore, but it's still not as widely adopted as one might think.
+This talk is about the history of HTTP, reasons why HTTP 1.x does not work as well anymore and of course about the architecture and features of HTTP/2.

 ## Datenübertragung mit HTTP/2